Design-Based Inference under Random Potential Outcomes: Recoverability under Local Dependence

-So far, we have shown that, under certain conditions, the aggregate Riesz estimator is consistent.
-However, these conditions alone are not sufficient for establishing asymptotic normality; an observation that aligns with the fact that consistency, in general, does not imply asymptotic normality.
+The following theorem establishes consistency of the aggregate Riesz estimator. \begin{theorem}[Consistency and Recoverability] Under Assumptions~\ref{as:setting}, \ref{as:mspace}--\ref{as:weights}, \ref{as:ans}$(a)$, and \ref{as:bounded-norms}$_{(r=2)}$, the aggregate Riesz estimator in \eqref{eq:finite-estimator} is consistent in mean square for $\tau_n$.
+Moreover, if Assumption~\ref{as:ans}(b) holds, then $\hat{\tau}_n - \tau_n = O_p(n^{-1/2})$. \end{theorem} Consistency here means that cross-sectional averaging asymptotically recovers expectations over latent stochastic environments from a single realised experiment.
+This differs fundamentally from the classical FPO framework, where the estimand is conditioned on the realised environment itself.
+Without suitable restrictions on the dependence structure, recoverability may fail even asymptotically.
+For example, if all units share a common latent shock, increasing the sample size does not increase information about expectations over the latent stochastic environment.

 Let $\sigma_n^2 := \mathbb{V}[\hat{\tau}_n(z,\omega)]$ denote the variance of the aggregate Riesz estimator.
+Consistency alone does not imply asymptotic normality, so additional conditions are required.
 The following non-degeneracy assumption imposes a lower bound on the variance of the aggregate Riesz estimator and plays a critical role in ensuring asymptotic normality.
-When combined with the previous assumptions, it provides sufficient conditions for the aggregate Riesz estimator to satisfy a central limit theorem. \begin{assumption}[Variance Lower Bound] There exists \( \sigma_0 > 0 \) such that \( \inf_{n \in \mathbb{N}} \sqrt{n} \sigma_n \geq \sigma_0 \). \end{assumption} This condition imposes a non-degeneracy requirement on the estimator.
-It permits the asymptotic variance $\sigma_n^2$ to decay with $n$, but not too rapidly, thus ensuring that the root-$n$ scaled estimator $\sqrt{n}(\hat{\tau}_n - \tau_n)$ retains a non-degenerate variance in the limit.
+When combined with the previous assumptions, it provides sufficient conditions for the aggregate Riesz estimator to satisfy a central limit theorem. \begin{assumption}[Variance Lower Bound] There exists \( \sigma_0 > 0 \) such that \( \inf_{n \in \mathbb{N}} \sqrt{n} \sigma_n \geq \sigma_0 \). \end{assumption} This condition ensures that the asymptotic variance does not degenerate under root-$n$ scaling.